juansanar/dendron/datascience.concepts.data-life-cycle.md

 1. Manage: Care for and maintain the data.
 This includes determining how and where it is stored and the tools used to do so.

-1. Analyze: Use the data to solve problems, make decisions, and support business goals.
+1. [[Analyze | datascience.concepts.data-analysis]]: Use the data to solve problems, make decisions, and support business goals.

 1. Archive: Keep relevant data stored for long-term and future reference.